e-gov/TARA-Doku/SSO tehniline spetsifikatsioon.md

 ### Creating a session

 After a successful verification of the identity token, the client application will create a session with the user (‘log in the user’).
 The client application is responsible for creating and holding the sessions.
-The methods for doing this are not included in the scope of the TARA SSO authentication service.
+The methods for doing this are not included in the scope of the GOVSSO authentication service.

 All tokens issued to the client application will contain a `sid` claim.
 This claim can be used to link client application session to SSO session.
 Client applications must store the latest identity token issued for each session.
 The previous token is required to create session update requests and logout requests.

-The client application session expiration time should be slightly shorter than TARA SSO identity token expiration date.
+The client application session expiration time should be slightly shorter than GOVSSO identity token expiration date.
 This way the client application is forced to always request a new identity token before the last identity token expires.
-TARA SSO server will reject requests that contain identity tokens that were issued too far away from current time.
+GOVSSO server will reject requests that contain identity tokens that were issued too far away from current time.

 Logout tokens usually contain the same `sid` claim.
 When a logout token is received the client application must find all application sessions that contain identity tokens with the same `sid` claim value and terminate them (force the user to log out on the same user agent).

-When an application session was terminated internally by TARA SSO, the logout token may instead contain only a `sub` claim.
+When an application session was terminated internally by GOVSSO, the logout token may instead contain only a `sub` claim.
 In this case the client application is expected to terminate all session that contain id tokens with matching sub value (force the user to log out on all user agents).

 ### Protection against false request attacks